Get Your Invoices Paid Faster With Import And Export Factoring

 An accounts receivable aging report records outstanding invoices categorized by their due dates.
 We need this document to research customer payment behaviors and determine whether they are eligible for factoring.

-altLINE will accept invoices that are 60 to 90 days outstanding, but invoices for customers who cannot pay may be ineligible for factoring.
+For example, altLINE will accept invoices that are 60 to 90 days outstanding if the customers have a history of paying on time, but risky customers’ invoices may be ineligible for factoring.

 FAQs About Factoring For International Import-Export Companies